Calvic148/Banking/README (project roadmap).md

 For now it is a comand line program, i will create an GUI later down using JavaFx.

+JavaSE 8

+IntelliJ IDE

+Database not yet

+Database manager not yet

 # Roadmap so far(items will be moved and added by, by priority).